Burd Isabel and Earl Patrick

-Burd Isabel and Earl Patrick or Burd Bell (Child ballad # 257; Roud # 107) is a traditional folk song, framed with explicit warnings about loving above your station.
+Burd Isabel and Earl Patrick or Burd Bell (Child 257, Roud 107) is a traditional folk song, framed with explicit warnings about loving above your station.

 Synopsis

 Burd Isabel, a servant, becomes pregnant.
 When she bears a son, Earl Patrick, the boy's father, resolves to marry her, but is persuaded not to, by his family.
 Soon, he marries a duke's daughter.
 He resolves to bring his son to his home, but first he sends his aunt (or great-aunt) and then goes himself, to the same effect: Burd Isabel refuses to give her son up.